hasura/axiom/hasura/README.md

-# Axiom Hasura Demo Development Guide
+# Axiom PromptQL Demo Development Guide

-Axiom provides a centralized platform for deploying and testing a variety of Hasura industry demos.
+Axiom provides a centralized platform for deploying and testing a variety of PromptQL industry demos.
 This guide will help you understand how to use existing demos and create new ones.

 ## 🌟 Existing Demo Profiles